srini1816/BBCsearch_DICOM/README.md

 searchsteps.py : Python program to do the search in the bbc website

-Program DCM_project(DICOM) : Able to read dicom files and change the elements Version : python-3.9
+2. Able to read dicom files and change the elements

+Version : python-3.9
 IDE : Pycharm (20.20)
 Libraries used : PYDICOM